-This morning I was writing a post about the pitfalls of shaming others (kids) and shaming oneself.
+This morning, I wrote a post about the pitfalls of shaming others (kids) and shaming oneself.
 The post was long, scattered, and full of too much life!
-So, I walked away searching for the concise thoughts or pithy words to use.
+So, I walked away, searching for concise thoughts or pithy words to use.
 Hoping it would magically hit me….but it didn’t.

 I have known plenty of both kinds of shaming.
 Towards me, towards others.
 Internally and externally…giving and taking.

 Well, so much for that lovely post.
 Perhaps it will come to life another day.
-There is lots to be said about that topic.
+There are lots to be said about that topic.

 The epiphany is this: Shaming a behavior is one thing…sure the child (person, self) will carry some guilt and avoid you the next time it happens but shaming a person’s emotions is the greatest sin.